dineshad/MyBlog-What-Why-When-How/index.md

 https://code.visualstudio.com/blogs/2017/08/07/emmet-2.0

 Open files in Chromium browser from VSCode,Ubuntu:
-While in a workspace folder in VSCode press Ctrl+ P and select tasks.json.
+While in a workspace folder in VSCode press Ctrl+Shift+P and select tasks.json.
 Block comment what's already there and copy the following code.

         {